 Most products we use today involve 3D printing during the design process.
 This camp explores how 3D graphics and 3D printing are revolutionizing how designers, artists and engineers create products and tools.
 Rising 9th through 12th grade students will gain the skills to bring their design ideas to life by using Computer Aided Design (CAD) software to create their own 3D printed objects.
 This is a cutting edge camp that will keep them inspired!

 CAD coursework is available at NOVA for credit or through workforce development.

 This camp is for rising 9th through 12th grade students and explores how significant innovations in the areas of 3D computer graphics and 3D printing technologies are revolutionizing how designers, artists, and engineers create products and tools.
 Students will learn an overview of modern 3D design and modeling techniques and also explore the range of printing and prototyping technologies in use today.
 The mission of this 3D Printing and Engineering Design Course is intended to provide students with the tools to bring design ideas to life.
 Imagining a concept in your mind is just the beginning.
-A product may then be brought to life through the application of advanced engineering tools like Computer Aided Design and Drafting (CAD) and 3D printing.
+A product may then be brought to life through the application of advanced engineering tools like Computer Aided Design (CAD) and 3D printing.
 By the end of the camp, students will have gained hands-on experience creating their own designs and shaping the creative process to final printed production.
-This camp is 3 hours a day for 2 weeks.
+This course is taught for 2.5 hours in the evening for two days a week over the span of 4 weeks.